 ASTM E3085-17 Standard Guide for Fourier Transform Infrared Spectroscopy in Forensic Tape Examinations

 Infrared spectroscopy (IR) is a valuable method for the identification and comparison of pressure sensitive tapes.
 This guide provides basic recommendations and information about infrared spectrometers and accessories, with an emphasis on sampling techniques specific to pressure sensitive tape examinations.
 The particular method(s) employed by each examiner or laboratory will depend upon available equipment, examiner training, sample suitability, and sample size.

 Standards in the Appeals Phase

-The public appeals phase is open for the following standard.
-Appeals may only be submitted by individuals or groups that submitted a comment during the open public comment phase that believe their comment was not properly adjudicated.
+The appeals phase is open for the following standard.
+Appeals may only be submitted by individuals or groups that submitted a comment during the open comment phase that believe their comment was not properly adjudicated.
 Submitted appeals must relate to the comment adjudication process, not technical issues.

 There are no standards in the Appeals Phase at this time.